JavaScript's promised convenience

 .then(console.log);

-A point for you if you noticed we are using the same then
+A point for you if you noticed we are using the same then method to chain

-(both fetch
+(both fetch and response.json() return Promises).

 It still works, though.
 You can try it in the TypeScript playground.